Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

-\textbf{Text.}~\tool\ enables the mutation of natural language texts in a grammatically coherent manner, without prior knowledge or predefined templates~\cite{galhotra2017fairness,udeshi2018automated,ma2020metamorphic}.
-The procedure is the same as that of image or audio mutations, except that we first use ARAE to encode discrete text into a continuous representation (discussed in \S~\ref{subsec:gan}).
-We used NC as the testing criteria.
+\textbf{Settings.}~\tool\ mutates natural language texts in a grammatically coherent manner, without prior knowledge or predefined templates~\cite{galhotra2017fairness,udeshi2018automated,ma2020metamorphic}.
+The procedure is the same as mutating image or audio, except that we first use ARAE to encode discrete text into a continuous representation (discussed in \S~\ref{subsec:gan}).
+The whole training pipeline takes less than 2 hours.
+We use NC as the criteria.
 We test two jointly trained MT models, namely $\vec{E2G}$ and $\vec{G2E}$, that translate English (German) to German (English).
-Since MT primarily focuses on grammatical norms of languages, all English text can be viewed as being in one manifold. \tool\ could build grammatically coherent yet different English sentences by traversing the constructed manifold.
-Empirically, we use the fluency score, $(1 + H(W))^{-1}$, to assess coherence of mutated sentence $W$, where $H(W)$ refers to $-\frac{1}{|W|}\sum_{w_i}\log P(w_i | w_{<i})$ and $w_i$ is the $i$th word in $W$.
-Fluency score, higher the better, ranges from $[0, 1]$.
-The AI community uses fluency score and its derivatives to assess grammatical coherence~\cite{ge2018fluency,ma2020mt}.
-All mutated sentences achieve a fluency score of $0.32$, suggesting strong coherence, compared to 0.35 for normal phrases in SNLI.
+Since MT primarily focuses on grammatical norms of languages, all English text can be viewed as being in one manifold.

+\parh{\mr{Grammatical Coherence.}}~\tool\ could build grammatically coherent yet different English sentences by walking on the constructed manifold.
+Empirically, we adopt the fluency score~\cite{ge2018fluency,ma2020mt} to assess coherence of mutated sentences.
+The fluency score, higher the better, ranges from $[0, 1]$ and measures how fluent a sentence is via word dependencies.
+All mutated sentences achieve a fluency score of 0.32, suggesting strong coherence, compared to 0.35 for normal phrases in SNLI.
 We present several sample sentences in \F~\ref{fig:text}, which are mutated from the same seed.
 They are grammatically diverse and coherent, despite the fact that \tool\ does not specify or require templates to mutate texts.
+More examples of mutated sentences are shown in~\cite{snapshot}.

-It is generally hard to decide if MT makes translation errors.
+\parh{\mr{Back Translation.}}~It's generally hard to decide if MT makes translation errors.
 We form the testing oracle by assessing the consistency of $\vec{E2G}$ and $\vec{G2E}$.
 We convert an English sentence $eng$ to a German sentence $ger$ using $\vec{E2G}$ and then back to an English sentence $eng'$ using $\vec{G2E}$; $eng'$ should be highly similar with $eng$.
-An inconsistency indicates that at least one of the models makes incorrect translation.
+An inconsistency indicates that at least one of the models translate incorrectly.